nitrictech/docs/docs/guides/deploy.md

 ## Whats next?

-Try one of the following activities to keep going with Nitric
+Try one of the following activities to keep going with Nitric:

 - Update your code and push to the configured branch
 - Get started on one of our [guides](/docs/reference) to build a new project with the Nitric CLI